Dedicated to the memory of Ruth Tremaine Giambarba, 1932-1978.

 This is a preppie American kid wondering what to do with himself in a Paris restaurant.

-Meanwhile, out in the November cold, a colonial from North Africa sold chestnuts he roasted out on the sidewalks.
+Meanwhile, out in the November cold, a North African sold chestnuts he roasted out on the sidewalk.

 Other colonials arrived up from Le Metro carrying their worldy goods.